-- I. Identify the Product A. Define the Goals

-That will the product d - 1.
+- Identify the Product A. Define the Goals - What will the product do?
+1.

+Identify the Product Define the Goals 1.
 What will the product do?

-I. Identify the Product

-A. Define the Goals

-1. What will the product do?

 The next step is to move the a. level line.
 Again, use CTRL/E to increase the indentation level.